-i) The College may draw down one-twenty-fourth (1/24) of its annual general fund appropriation for Educational and General programs on the first and fifteenth days of each month, and up to 50% of its annual general fund appropriation for Student Financial Assistance on or after September 1 of each year with the remaining 50% to be drawn on or after February 1 of each year in order to meet student obligations;

-ii) The College may draw down the sum of all tuition and E&G fees and all other non-general revenues deposited to the State Treasury each day on the same business day they were deposited; and iii) The College anticipates that expenditures could exceed available revenues from time to time during the year if the above disbursement schedule is used.
+- i) The College may draw down one-twenty-fourth (1/24) of its annual general fund appropriation for Educational and General programs on or about the first and fifteenth days of each month with adjustments as needed to meet short-term cash requirements associated with the Commonwealth's bi-monthly pay dates, and up to 50% of its annual general fund appropriation for Student Financial Assistance on or after September 1 of each year with the remaining 50% to be drawn on or after February 1 of each year in order to meet student obligations; - ii) The College may draw down the sum of all tuition and E&G fees and all other non-general revenues deposited to the State Treasury each day on the same business day they were deposited; and - iii) The College anticipates that expenditures could exceed available revenues from time to time during the year if the above disbursement schedule is used.
 When the College projects a cost deficit in activities supported by general fund appropriations, the College may make a request to the State Comptroller for an early draw on its appropriated general funds deposited in the State Treasury, in a form and within a timeframe agreeable to the parties, in order to cover expenditures.